 The working principle of the column mounted jib crane is based on simple and efficient mechanical transmission, cleverly utilizing the principle of leverage to achieve precise displacement of loads in three-dimensional space.

-When lifting a load is required, the operator first activates the hoisting mechanism.
-If using an electric hoist, the operator uses the control button to start the motor, which winds or releases the wire rope, causing the hook to descend to the load position.
 After securely binding or hooking the load, the operator reverses the operation to raise the hook and lift the load.
 If using a hand pull hoist, manual chain pulling drives internal gear transmission to achieve hook raising and lowering.
 Once the load is airborne, the slewing mechanism allows the boom to rotate horizontally within a certain angle, moving the load to the target position.
-Finally, the operator controls the hoisting mechanism again to lower the hook and accurately place the load at the designated position.
-The entire process is simple to operate, stable to run, and efficiently completes material lifting and transportation tasks.

 Depending on different criteria, column mounted jib cranes can be divided into various types to meet the needs of different scenarios.